 Over the next few days my forays from the hotel were few.

-In the afternoon I ventured around the island and across the straits to Tidore, whose hills were blanketed by clove trees.
+In the afternoon I ventured around the island and then took a ferry across to Tidore, whose hills were blanketed by clove trees.
 The people on that island seemed to be ignorant of the war.
 Only a few houses sported TV antennae.

 I swam at a beach at the end of the road.
 The current was too strong to snorkel.